aspose-3d/Aspose.3D-Products/3d/en/tutorial/convert-torus-primitive-mesh/_index.md

 {{< blocks/products/pf/feature-page-section h2="Learn How To Convert A Torus Primitive To Mesh" >}}

 <p>
-In this tutorial, In this tutorial, we'll learn how to convert a torus primitive To mesh.
+In this tutorial,we'll learn how to convert a torus primitive To mesh.
 </p>

 <p>
-We'll create a sphere in the scene.
-We initialize an IMeshConvertible object using the torus class, and then we convert the torus into a mesh using the 'ToMesh' method.Finally, we add the node to the scene.
+We'll create a torus in the scene.
+We initialize an <a href="https://reference.aspose.com/3d/net/aspose.threed.entities/imeshconvertible/">IMeshConvertible</a> object using the torus class, and then we convert the torus into a mesh using the 'ToMesh' method.Finally, we add the node to the scene.
 </p>

 <br />